kailash-manasarovar/statement/docs/timeline/2021/december.md

     - Fake accounts like these may have one or two posts, messages in the profile itself, or in the top posts below the profile.

+- I wonder if she left hurriedly because she realized she was being drugged and related it to the apartment in some ways.

 ## Walking

 - I met Christine BJ to go hiking on the mountain and she invited me to go walking with the English ladies on a regular basis once I returned in February.